There is an increased operational risk when...

 Contents

 There is an increased operational risk when flying over crowds of people, above an altitude of 120 metres or beyond visual range.
-A standardised risk assessment according to SORA may be necessary to evaluate the safety of the operation of unmanned aerial vehicles.
+A standardised risk assessment in accordance with SORA may be necessary to assess the safety of the operation of unmanned aerial vehicles.

 The SORA is used as a multi-stage risk assessment process and is intended to improve safety through the use of drones.
 It is required if the general ruling or a standard scenario is no longer sufficient.